Thermal vs night vision rifle scopes

 Uses of Night Vision and Thermal Rifle Scopes

-Despite their differences the night vision and thermal rifle scopes have a number of uses that are quite similar in nature.
+Despite their differences, the night vision and thermal rifle scopes have several uses that are quite similar in nature.
 The uses include;

 Night vision and thermal rifle scopes are utilized by security forces to operate in the dark.
 Even the most advanced military goggles and scopes utilize either of the two technologies.